S-Chiaravanont/S-Chiaravanont/README.md

 ### Hi there 👋

 I'm Chai -- just like Chai Tea.
-I'm an inspired web developer navigating through PERN stack (PostgreSQL, Express.js, React & Node.js).
+I'm a full-stack web developer/data engineer/software engineer/ex-civil engineer.
+My main technology stack is JavaScript, React, Node.js, Express.js, MySQL.

-🔭 I’m currently working on my web application (pick-up-sports).
-It's a cool application for anyone looking to make new friends and join sport groups in your community.
-I've integrated Argon2 and JsonWebToken for authentication and multiple Google APIs (Maps, Autocomplete and Geocoding) to enrich user experience.
+🔭 I’m currently working on my new educational web application (on Civil Engineer/Formwork Engineering).
+It's a cool application for anyone looking to learn the basic of formwork such as pour pressure, tie load, bracing load.
+I want to learn and incorporate WebGL to showcase some key basic aspect of formworks.

-🌱 I’m currently learning data structures and ways to improve my application database.
-I'm currently learning how to modify my database queries to include common table expressions and aggregate functions.
-I really enjoy finding new ways to manipulate data.
-If you have any tips and tricks or any helpful resources, please feel free to send them my way.
-I appreciate everyone's help and guidance.
+🌱 I’m currently learning WebGL to up my frontend game.

+⚡ Fun fact: Current activities I do weekly are bouldering and badminton.
+I love watching football (soccer) especially Premier League.

 📫 How to reach me: https://www.linkedin.com/in/siriphumchiaravanont/
 <!--